Stockflare/pages/tos/index.markdown

 ---

 ### 2. Changes to Subscriber Agreement.
-We may change the terms of this Agreement at any time by notifying you of the change in writing or electronically (including without limitation, by email or by posting a notice on the Service that the terms have been "updated" or similar words).
+We may change the terms of this Agreement at any time by notifying you of the change in writing or electronically (including without limitation, by email or by posting a notice on the Service that the terms have been "updated" or similar words including notification via a post on our blog).
 The changes also will appear in this document, which you can access at any time by going to the Terms of Service link at a Service.
 You signify that you agree to be bound by such changes by using a Service after changes are made to this Agreement.

 ---